Tetrakern/fictioneer/INSTALLATION.md

 You can increase or reduce the expiration time with the `FICTIONEER_PATREON_EXPIRATION_TIME` constant in a child theme, but it should not be less than three days (which is the maximum login time before you are automatically logged out).

+**Caching:** If you use a cache plugin, make sure that password-protected posts are not cached or this will not work properly.
+The LiteSpeed Cache plugin should be fine, but anything else might need additional configuration.

 ![Patreon Gate Settings](repo/assets/connection_settings_patreon_gate.jpg?raw=true)

 ## How to Customize the Fictioneer Theme